formspark/formson/README.md

 Formson is a FormData to JSON converter.

-It supports:
+Features:

 - Dot notation for (nested) objects
-- Square brackets for arrays
+- Square bracket notation for (nested) arrays
+- Support for data structures combining objects and arrays
+- Lightweight
+- Zero dependencies
+- TypeScript support
+- 100% test coverage

+Sponsored by <a href="https://formspark.io">Formspark</a>, the simple & powerful form solution for developers.

 ## Installation